dnh-bot/dnh-werewolf-bot/README.md

     - Admin role can view all game channels including private and public channels.
 - Members role: Only user with Members role can join and play a game.
 You MUST assign this role to users who you allow them to play.
 This task only needs to be done once every user.

-Note that you do not need to them Admin and Members any permission.
+Note that you do not need to provide Admin and Members any permission.
 The bot will provide proper permission for them under GAME_CATEGORY.

 Follow this guide to create and assign roles: https://www.howtogeek.com/809671/how-to-add-assign-roles-discord/